animeshtrivedi/testweb/index.md

 ---
 layout: default
 ---

-## About Me

 {% raw %}
 <a href="/images/animeshtrivedi-large.jpeg" title="View larger picture"><img src="/images/animeshtrivedi-small.jpeg" alt="Photo of Animesh Trivedi"
 style="float:right;width:25%;max-width:150px;margin-left:15px;"/></a>
 {% endraw %}

-I am Animesh Trivedi, a Research Staff Member (RSM) in Cloud and Computing Infrastructure group at the IBM Research Lab, Zurich Switzerland.
-Earlier in 2016, I finished my PhD in Computer Science at ETH Zurich under the supervision of Prof. Thomas Gross.
+I am Research Staff Member (RSM) in Cloud and Computing Infrastructure group at the IBM Research Lab, Zurich Switzerland.

-### Contact
-Email me at: firstname.lastname@alumni.ethz.ch.
-I am also on [Github](https://github.com/animeshtrivedi) and [LinkedIn](https://ch.linkedin.com/in/animesh-trivedi-5407aa2).

-## Research Interest

 My main research areas are networking, operating systems, and distributed systems.
 Broadly speaking, I am interested in the performance aspect of systems, spanning from multi-core CPUs to distributed environments.
-In the past, I have designed, developed, and evaluated systems around high-performance RDMA networks and NVM storage.
-Currently, I am investigating how modern high-performance devices (think 100 Gbps network, NVMe/3DXP storage, etc.) can be leveraged in large-scale data processing systems such as Spark, Tensorflow, serverless workloads, etc. I am one of the founding contributors of the [Apache Crail (Incubating)](https://crail.incubator.apache.org/) project.
+Currently, I am investigating how modern high-performance devices (100+ Gbps network, NVMe/3DXP storage, etc.) can be leveraged in large-scale data-processing systems such as Spark, Tensorflow, serverless workloads.
+I am one of the founding contributors of the [Apache Crail (Incubating)](https://crail.incubator.apache.org/) project.

-<h2>What is new</h2>
+### What is new
 <ul class="news list-unstyled">
 {% for post in site.tags.whatsnew limit: site.front_page_news %}
     {% if post.shortnews %}